 Doralice, incidentally, is what you get if you don't comb your doors on a regular basis.

 Here are a couple of other interesting things about Fascination.
-Like many games that took on sexuals theme beyond simply FMV or polygonal ladies bouncing around to the sound of grunting, it was written by a female designer.
+Like many games that took on sexual themes beyond simply FMV or polygonal ladies bouncing around to the sound of grunting, it was written by a woman.
 Completing it can be a pain, because while the puzzles never change, many of the phone numbers and similar do.
 It's also pretty terrible, with a heavy reliance on the other kind of pixel-peeping to get through the story, and a hell of a lot of sadistic dead-ends for missing objects.

 ...to the fact that no two scenes even seem to connect together.
-Talk of ecstasy and angst mingling end up fading into a seedy looking nightclub called the Blue and Red, where bad 3D was a gimmick long before its time, where a sinister deal is taking place.
-Two FMV men silently around a hotel bedroom, presumably on the 'angst' side of the opening montage, silently arguing over a briefcase.
+Talk of ecstasy and angst mingling end up fading into a seedy looking nightclub called the Blue and Red, where a sinister deal is taking place.
+Two FMV men hang around a hotel bedroom, presumably on the 'angst' side of the opening montage, silently arguing over a briefcase.
 They shake hands and one of them leaves, only for the courier to immediately fall under the sights of a cartoon sniper.
-He's just lining up his shot when a woman with Spidey Sense runs in, points him out, and the two run away while the sniper tries to work out if he can be bothered to pull the trigger.
+He's just lining up his shot when a woman with Spidey-Sense runs in, points him out, and the two run away while the sniper tries to work out if he can be bothered to pull the trigger.
 Instead of finding out what just happened though, we're shown a newspaper about the death of a man called Fayard Nichols, right-hand man at a company called Q.U.L, who died of a heart attack while on a plane.

 "I'm Doralice," explains Doralice, shown in a photo taken a few seconds after finally relieving a full bladder, "...the sexiest captain on the Paris-Miami flight.
 You like suspense?
 Well, you're invited to spend a delicious weekend with me.
 Fasten your seatbelts, we're ready for take-off!"(opens in new tab)